vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-23-containerize-your-monoliths-painkillers-for-the-enterprise.md

 ### How

-1. Pick an App
+1. Pick an Application and get to know what app server it runs on
-2. Go to App Server
-3. Find the containerized version of the app server on DockerHub
+2. Find the containerized version of the app server on DockerHub
-4. Deploy the containerized version of app server into a Kubernetes Cluster
+3. Deploy the containerized version of app server into a Kubernetes Cluster
-5. Deploy the JAR/WAR/EAR File like nothing ever changed
+4. Deploy the JAR/WAR/EAR File like nothing ever changed
-6. See if it works
+5. See if it works
-7. Customize and harden your app server
+6. Customize and harden your app server
-8. Repeat !
+7. Repeat !

 ### Containerizing monoliths within an enterprise help me solve ..